 Have you noticed changes in your energy levels over the past week?
 It's likely you have, and you're not alone.
-Though the most common suspect is usually a lack of sleep, which might not always be the case, many factors can affect your energy.
+Though the most common suspect is usually a lack of sleep, that might not always be the case, since many factors can affect your energy.

-Sleep is important, but diet, stress levels and your surroundings also impact your energy levels.
-We recommend that you take an honest and holistic look at your current habits and see if there are any things you might need to change so you can make sure you're running at optimum efficiency.
+Sleep is important, yes, but diet, stress levels and your surroundings also impact your energy levels.
+We recommend that you take an honest and holistic look at your current habits and see if there is any thing you might need to change to make sure you're running at optimum efficiency.

 There are many ways to fight fatigue and boost your energy, but here are some quick tips that will keep you from feeling like a slug:

-- Catch some rays — get all Sheryl Crow and "Soak Up the Sun" and get some vitamin D. Just be sure to wear sunscreen and/or a protective hat and clothing to ensure you don't get too many rays.
+- Catch some rays.
+Get all Sheryl Crow, "Soak Up the Sun" and get some vitamin D. Just be sure to wear sunscreen and/or a protective hat and clothing to ensure you don't get too many rays.

-- Snack SMART — keep raw, unsalted nuts on hand for snacking; they're full of fiber and protein to keep you fueled up.
+- Snack smarter.
+Keep raw, unsalted nuts on hand for snacking; they're full of fiber and protein to keep you fueled up.

 Be on the lookout for signs of sluggishness.
 Use these tips to avert an energy crisis and keep your energy levels in the green.

 For daily support, motivation and camaraderie with LIVESTRONG.COM team members, join our Facebook Challenge Group.
 We'll share recipes, tips, motivations, pictures and more!
 Plus, we'll answer all your questions.

 Sign up for our newsletter if you want periodic reminders to get linked up with helpful LIVESTRONG.COM articles and tips.